 I know what it’s like to feel shocked, sickened, devastated, saddened, hurt, rejected and abandoned on finding out that the husband I trusted implicitly was having an affair with another woman.
 I know what it was like to feel fearful of the future, not knowing where my children and I were going to live, how I was going to cope and how I was going to be able to support them financially, after giving up my career to be a full-time mum.

 I also know what it’s like to pick myself up from that very low point in my life by eventually discovering my inner strength and resilience and becoming aware that I had deep within me everything I needed to take control of my life.
-From that point I was able to pick myself up, grow my wings, rebuild my life and eventually learn to fly.
-It didn’t happen overnight but step by step I was gradually able to grow stronger and move from ‘victim’ to ‘victor’.
-As I became more self-aware, I further developed my self-belief and confidence – which my ex had strategically attempted to strip me of.
+From that point I began to grow my wings, rebuild my life and eventually learn how to fly, FLY – First Love Yourself… It didn’t happen overnight but step by step I was gradually able to grow stronger and move from ‘victim’ to ‘victor’.
+As I became more self-aware, I further developed my self-belief and confidence – which my ex. had strategically attempted to strip me of.